Can you spend from a savings account?

-Arguably, the simplest way to spend money in your savings account is to make a cash withdrawal and spend that cash.
+Arguably, the simplest way to spend money in your savings account is to withdraw it.

 Get a cashier’s check

-Ultimately, savings accounts weren’t designed for making frequent transactions.
-Instead, they’re best used as a place to store money for the medium- or long- term.
+Savings accounts are best used as a place to store money for the medium- or long- term.
 It’s one of the many differences between checking and savings accounts.

 If there’s an emergency, withdrawing cash or transferring money to a checking account are the most convenient ways to spend the money in your savings account.
 But it’s best to minimize these transactions as much as possible, so you don’t exceed your bank’s limits and incur a fee.
 Also keep in mind that moving money out of a savings account will slow down your ability to build a nest egg.